borg286/sevtech/README.md

 ## Teleportation

-There's some methods of teleportation available.
+Here are some methods of teleportation available.

 ### Astral Sorcery Method